sw1pr0g/dotfiles/README.md

 ## Zen (firefox based)

 ## VSCode

 I used JetBrains IDEs.
 They were powerful and beautiful.
 But I realized they’re too heavy and overloaded with tools I don’t always need.

+Now I’m using [`vscode`](https://github.com/microsoft/vscode), and I love how clean and fast it is.
+Here’s my current `vscode` setup:

+## Zed

+I used JetBrains IDEs.
+They were powerful and beautiful.
+But I realized they’re too heavy and overloaded with tools I don’t always need.